John M. Bennett: Performances and sound works

 Bennett's collaborations with sound poet/performance artist Rod Summers began in the late 1970s.
 Starting with 1985's The Spitter, Bennett began issuing cassette recordings of his own poetry, often accompanied by flutes, synthesizers, and tape manipulations.
 Most of these cassettes were accompanied by poetry chapbooks and featured unique artwork and calligraphy by Bennett.

 In 2022, A Flattened Face Fogs Through was released, a compilation of sound poetry recorded between the years of 1986 and 1995.
 The compilation was sourced from eight different cassettes, mostly self-released through Bennett's imprint Luna Bisonte Prods, and featuring sound contributions by Jack Wright, Byron D. Smith, and Mike Hovancsek, among others.
-Wire Magazine called it the 44th best archival release of the year.

 Bennett has performed solo and worked together with numerous musicians including Jorge Luiz Antonio, Jim Leftwich, Andrew Topel, Scott Helmes, Kommissar Hjuler and Mama Baer (both members of Boris Lurie's NO!Art Movement), Martín Gubbins, Ivan Argüelles, Tom Cassidy, F. A. Nettelbeck and other poets.
 Bennett's collaborative sound poetry group The Be Blank Consort released a recording titled Sound Mess in 2003.
 This group was founded as a result of a symposium organized by Richard Kostelanetz at the Atlantic Center for the Arts in 1999.
 The members of The Be Blank Consort include Scott Helmes, Carlos Luis, and K.S.
 Ernst, among others.